 2. Use the 16-25 Railcard

 The 16-25 Railcard is highly recommended for students who use trains for weekend travel and day trips.
-The card features a lot of discounts on travel, restaurants and holidays.
+The card features a lot of discounts on travel, restaurants and holidays and all you need is proof of a driver’s license or passport to order one.
 You can save upto 30% off train fares, and trust me, you’ll miss it when you’re too old!

 If you’re planning on doing lots of day trips from London and around, it’s definitely worth looking into.